 Mr. Kroener is widely recognized as a leading practitioner in financial services law.
-He is listed as a leading lawyer in Banking Law in The Best Lawyers in America (Woodward/White), The International Who’s Who of Banking Lawyers (in which he was named one of 10 “Most Highly Regarded Individuals” in 2011) and is listed as a Washington, D.C.
-“Super Lawyer” and “Best Lawyer.”
-LexisNexis Martindale-Hubbell has recognized Mr. Kroener as an AV Preeminent Rated Lawyer.
+He is listed as a leading lawyer in Banking Law in The Best Lawyers in America (Woodward/White), Chambers USA, The International Who’s Who of Banking Lawyers (in which he was named one of 10 “Most Highly Regarded Individuals” in 2011) and is listed as a Washington, D.C.
+“Super Lawyer” and “Best Lawyer,” and among Southern California's "Top Rated Lawyers."

-Mr. Kroener speaks and writes regularly on financial regulatory topics and has taught as an adjunct professor at Stanford, George Washington and American University Law Schools.
+Mr. Kroener speaks and writes regularly on financial regulatory topics, has taught as an adjunct professor at Stanford, George Washington and American University Law Schools and serves on the editorial board of The Business Lawyer.
 His most recent publication is “Comment on Orderly Liquidation under Title II of Dodd-Frank and Chapter 14” in the book Bankruptcy Not Bailout: A Special Chapter 14 (K. Scott, J. Taylor, eds.; Hoover Institution Press, Stanford University).
-He has also been active in the American, City of New York, New York State and Federal Bar Associations and the American Law Institute.
-He co-chaired the American Bar Association Presidential Task Force on Financial Markets Regulatory Reform (2008-2012) and currently serves as Chair of the Banking Law Committee of the ABA Business Law Section, as an advisory member of the Financial Institutions Committee of the California Bar and as a member of the Regulatory Appeals Committee of the Dubai Financial Services Authority.